pivotal/docs-tap/cli-plugins/insight/query-data.hbs.md

 - Repository is parsed as `my-apps/tanzu-java-web-app-gitops/c7e4c27ba43250a4b7c46f030355c108aa73cc39.tar.gz`
 - Commit SHA is parsed as `master/c7e4c27ba43250a4b7c46f030355c108aa73cc39`

-### Query the source code using repository and organization
+### Query the source code using the repository and organization values

 Run: